gilbertaj/OS-Simulator/README.md

 The Jar file needs to stay in the same directory as the Jobs directory

 To type in commands on the GUI click on the command line on the bottom of the window.
-Typing help will bring up a list of all commands.
+Typing "help" will bring up a list of all commands.

 Load programs in ethier being typing "load" or by typing "load <Name of program>".
 After loading in 1 or more programs type "exe" to start the OS.
 Type "stop" to pause the execution.